Questions to ask before hiring a moving company

 For moves across states, you might work with a moving broker, a company that books your move and then sells it to a moving company.
 The FMCSA requires brokers to register with their agency and use moving companies that are also registered with FMCSA.
 If you’re working with a broker, understand your rights and how they manage the moving process.

-When planning for your move, learn more about how car insurance covers a U-Haul and tips for moving with pets.
+When planning for your move, learn more about how car insurance covers a U-Haul.